Frequently asked questions

 How do you make sure it’s safe?

 Careful planning, preparation and management are key.
-Once a prescribed fire takes hold we treat it with the same respect that we would a bushfire, but because we started it we have greater control.
+Staff wait for the right combination of fuel and weather conditions before going ahead.
 Many months of research, planning, and approvals occur before staff will attempt to ignite a burn.

-The fuel which is targeted are the ‘fine fuels’ such as dry grass, leaf litter, twigs, bark and other vegetation, similar to what you would use to light a campfire or a fireplace in your lounge room.
-This fuel type ignites the easiest and carries a fire front, making it the most dangerous of all.
+Prescribed burning generally targets the ‘fine fuels’ such as dry grass, leaf litter, twigs, bark and other vegetation, similar to what you would use to light a campfire or a fireplace in your lounge room.
+This fuel type ignites the easiest and carries the fire front.

 Who does the burning?